Bihar school meal poisoning incident: Incident

 On 16 July 2013, children aged between four and twelve years at the Dharmashati Mata primary school complained that their lunch, served as a part of the Midday Meal Scheme, tasted odd.
 The headmistress rebuked children who questioned the food.
 Earlier, headmistress Meena Kumari had been informed by the school's cook that the new cooking oil was discoloured and smelled odd.
 Kumari replied that the oil was purchased at a local grocery store and safe to use.
 The cook, who was also hospitalized by the poisoning, later told reporters that it looked like there was "an accumulation of residual waste at the bottom [of the oil jar]".
 The meal cooked at the school that day consisted of soya beans, rice and potato curry.

 Thirty minutes after eating the meal, the children complained of stomach pain and soon after were taken ill with vomiting and diarrhoea.
 The number of sick children overwhelmed the school and the local medical system.
 Some of the sick children were sent home, forcing their parents to seek help on their own.
 According to the official count, 23 children died as a result of the contaminated food.
 Parents and local villagers said at least 27 had died.
 Sixteen children died on-site, and four others were declared dead upon arrival at the local hospital.
 Others died in hospital.
-Among the dead were two children of a female cook, Panna Devi; her third child survived.
+Among the dead were two children of one of the schools cooks, Panna Devi; her third child survived.
 A total of 48 students fell ill from the contaminated food.
 Three remained in a critical condition as of 17 July.
 Thirty-one children were moved from the local hospital to Patna Medical College Hospital (PMCH) for further treatment.

 Cause

-Initial indications were that the food was contaminated by an organophosphate, a class of chemicals commonly found in insecticides.
+Initial indications were that the food was contaminated by an organophosphate, a class of chemicals commonly found in insecticides, pesticides and herbicides.
 A local government administrator commented "It appears to be a case of poisoning but we will have to wait for forensic reports ...
 Had it been a case of natural food poisoning, so many children would not have died."
 Dr Amar Kant Jha, superintendent of PMCH in Patna, said that the survivors were emitting toxic vapours, which led his team to suspect almost immediately that they had been poisoned with an organophosphate.

 Late on 17 July, officials stated that they believed the cooking oil had been placed in a container formerly used to store insecticides.
 According to state officials, the school's headmistress had bought the cooking oil used in the food from a grocery store owned by her husband.
 On 20 July police said that a forensic report confirmed the cooking oil contained "very toxic" levels of monocrotophos, an agricultural pesticide.